mhenke/content/files/en-us/learn_web_development/core/frameworks_libraries/svelte_getting_started/index.md

 ### Creating your first Svelte app

-For this tutorial, we'll use SvelteKit, the official application framework for Svelte that provides routing, server-side rendering, and other essential features.
+For this tutorial, we'll use SvelteKit, the official application framework for Svelte instead of bare Svelte because it provides a more complete foundation for building applications.
+It includes features like routing, layouts, and server-side rendering that we'll explore throughout this tutorial.
 Create a new project by running:

 ```bash
 npx sv create moz-todo-svelte